Department News

 Apr.
 11, 2025 —

 Grand Ethiopian Resonance Dam (GERD), the largest hydropower dam in Africa, has caused intense energy and water conflicts between Nile River countries.
 Scientists from around the world have conducted research and proposed solutions to help mitigate these conflicts.
-Dr. Jongeun You, assistant professor from the Department of Political Science and Public Administration at Northern Michigan University, contributed to these scholarly efforts and co-authored a publication in Communications Earth & Environment, a nature journal.
+Dr. Jongeun You, assistant professor from the Department of Political Science and Public Administration at Northern Michigan University, contributed to these scholarly efforts and co-authored a publication in Communications Earth & Environment, a Nature journal.
 It was recently selected as one of the Top 25 papers of 2024 by the journal.

 NMU's White Receives Two Honors